Hirsutism and excessive hair growth in women – what can you do?

 When do I refer?

-If a hormonal cause is suspected, I always refer back to the GP or specialist.
-Skin therapy is complementary and not a replacement for medical diagnostics.
+If a hormonal cause is suspected, I always refer back to the general practitioner or specialist.
+Skin therapy is complementary and not a substitute for medical diagnostics.

 I always start with an intake.
-Based on skin type, hair growth and complaints I create a customized treatment plan.
-For darker skin types I work with customized settings for maximum safety and results.
+Based on skin type, hair growth, and concerns, I create a customized treatment plan.
+For darker skin types, I use adjusted settings for maximum safety and results.

 Sources